 NCDOT TPD: Ms. Cook referred the TAC to TPD's January newsletter in the agenda packets and highlighted the link to the interactive traffic forecasting data map and recent developments under NCDOT's drone program.
 She announced the 2026 Traffic Safety Conference to be held in Winston Salem.

-Round II of the NEV Charging Station grant applications has started and the grant cycle for IMD's children bicycle helmet program.
-Mr. Alex Rotenberry is now working in NCDOT's Aviation Division.
+NCDOT IMD: Mr. Rotenberry announced IMD's Annual Bike Helmet Initative.
+The deadline is February 14th. has started and the grant cycle for IMD's children bicycle helmet program.
+Mr. Alex Rotenberry will be moving from IMD on February 3rd in NCDOT's Aviation Division.